larsrh/website/topics/crdt/03-lattices.md

 5. Internet connection is restored.

 Now we can merge the two maps by taking the maximum of each key-value pair.
-The implicit assumption is of course that Alice will never increment Bob's counter directly (and vice-versa).
+The total value of the counter can be computed by taking the sum of all values in the map.
+Of course, this only works if all participants agree that they will never increment someone else's counter directly.

 It turns out that we can even simplify this further: there's no need for each involved party to know about everyone else.